Saga-Infographics/Buddhi_tamang/project/README.md

 ## License & credits

 This repository contains the source code for a personal portfolio.
-Content (text and images) belongs to Pradip Kumar Chaudhary (as provided).
+Content (text and images) belongs to Buddhi Tamang (as provided).
 The codebase uses open-source libraries; check `package.json` for dependency licenses.

 ---